 If one of your family members has the disease, you have an increased risk of developing it, too.
 Many people are concerned about possibly passing RA on to their children.
 If you come from a family where your mother and grandmother both had RA, it may be more likely.
 However, the average risk of a first-degree relative (child or sibling) having RA is less than 20 percent.

 Gender and age

-Women tend to get RA in childbearing years, between the ages of 30 and 60.
-Men tend to get RA later in life.
-As well, in pregnant women with RA, up to 80 percent experience remission while pregnant, although the disease tends to come back about six weeks after the birth of the baby.
+Gender is a factor in who gets RA.
+Women develop the disease three times more often than men.
+This seems to indicate that hormones may play a role in the development of the disease.
+Other factors also point in this direction.
+Women tend to get RA in childbearing years, between the ages of 30 and 60, whereas men tend to get RA later in life.
+As well, in pregnant women with RA, up to 70 percent experience remission while pregnant, although the disease tends to come back about six weeks after the birth of the baby.

-Enviromental risk factors
+Environmental risk factors

 Given all this information, is it possible to predict who will develop RA?

-The anti-CCP test can also be positive up to 15 years before a person develops RA.
-This has given researchers an intriguing challenge to find a way to deal with it before the disease becomes active.
-Some believe that it will soon be possible to find a way to turn off RA before it starts in those individuals.
+Unfortunately, the answer is a resounding not really.
+With one exception.
+A newer blood test called the anti-CCP (or anti-cyclic citrullinated peptide) measures an antibody that has been connected to RA.
+This test is much more accurate than previous blood tests and can also be positive up to 15 years before a person develops RA.
+This has given researchers an intriguing challenge: to find a way to stop the condition before it becomes active.
+Some believe that it will soon be possible to find a way to turn off RA before it starts in such individuals.

 My thoughts: Having lived with this disease for over 40 years, I can honestly say that now is an incredibly exciting period in RA research.
 So many new discoveries are made every year and there is so much hope for the future.
 I never used to think that I would see medications like the biologics, and yet, here they are.
 Now I truly believe that we will see a cure in my lifetime.